fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"I think I can do this."_ said Jiminy.

-_"Alright..."_ said Soldaire, gladly _"I had some fear you denied: I believe you and Sugarplum we'll be incredible leaders: you two have the profile to be the team leader.
+_"Alright..."_ said Soldaire, gladly _"I had some fear you could deny this: I believe you and Sugarplum we'll be incredible leaders: you two have the profile to be the team leader.
 I don't want you to be full of yourself, Jiminy, but I don't think Blackstone could be a so good information profiler than you.
 He's better, by sure, but he has_ ages _of experience you don't have.
 I really believe you'll do well.
 So, let us go: think the team is wainting you."_

 _"Sure."_ said Sugarplum _"And thank you too, Jiminy: I don't think I would be able to deal with a big team like ours just by myself."_